One of Option Samurai’s unique features is the ability to scan the Average True Range vs. BreakEven point (ATR vs. BE).

-Though it is harder to profit from debit strategies, they often have potential for unlimited gain, as they are not capped on the upside (or the cap is larger than the risk).
-To check the edge of trading with ATR vs BE point we backtested our data base for the last 9 months.
+Though it is harder to profit from debit strategies, they often have the potential for unlimited gain, as they are not capped on the upside (or the cap is larger than the risk).
+To check the edge of trading with ATR vs BE point we backtested our database for the last 9 months.
 We searched for trades that:

 - Days to expiration > 30 – We look for trades that have more than 30 days to expire.
 We want to have some time to let our position profit.

-- Max loss is 10% – Often times, options that are deep in the money will have little time premium and the BE point will be very close.
-To limit our risk we look for position where we don’t risk more than 10% compared with buying the stock itself.
+- Max loss is 10% – Oftentimes, options that are deep in the money will have little time premium and the BE point will be very close.
+To limit our risk we look for a position where we don’t risk more than 10% compared with buying the stock itself.

-- The first trading day of the month we bought the positions, and we sold them at expiration.
+- On the first trading day of the month, we bought the positions, and we sold them at expiration.

 - Overall we checked 638 trades and 59.2% of them were profitable.

 - the average trade yielded 80$ profit (15.8%).

 - Not surprisingly, 74% of the trades closed higher at least once, and 98% of the trades traded higher at least once.